equus52/kotlin-extensions-lang/README.md

 # kotlin-extensions-lang
-Kotlin extensions for general use.
+Kotlin extensions for general use and for logger(slf4j).

+## Usage

+Please copy and use the source code like a snippet.